Are you tired of clicking through menus and wasting time while working with Power Query? Then you are here at the right place.

 Ctrl + A | Select all queries. |

 The applied steps pane is where Power Query stores its transformation logic.
-To create, delete or modify these steps, you can make use of the below keyboard shortcuts
+Here you can create, delete or modify steps, using the following keyboard shortcuts

 Keyboard Shortcuts | Actions |